insinfo/pdfium_bindings/README.md

 - `PdfiumWrap` provides a safe, finalizer-backed API for loading documents, pages, and rendering output.
 - Configurable via `PdfiumConfig`, including library location, font paths, and V8 embedder slot support.
 - Built-in helpers for BGRA buffers, PNG/JPEG export, sub-region rendering, and isolate-based image rendering.
+- Includes page extraction and merge helpers built on top of the low-level editing APIs.
 - Ships with the generated low-level bindings when you need direct access to the PDFium C API.

 ## Installation